 What Are Male Marijuana Plants Used For?

 The cannabis plant requires both male and female plants in order to reproduce, which isn’t the case for all flowering plants.
-While growers generally focus on female plants that can even produce high-quality resinous seedless buds (sinsemilla), the male plants can be viewed as useless, even though they are responsible for the pollination of female plants.
+While growers generally focus on female plants that can even produce high-quality resinous seedless buds (sinsemilla), the male marijuana plant can be viewed as useless, even though they are responsible for the pollination of female plants.
 Below, we’ll give you a list of how you can use your male cannabis plants – from breeding new plants to using them to make CBD tea.

 Similar to female cannabis plants, males also contain a wide array of cannabinoids including THC and CBD.
 In fact, male plants have considerable concentrations of cannabinoids that shouldn’t be taken for granted, and male flowers can even have higher concentrations of cannabinoids than some female flowers.
 The THC content and the overall cannabinoid content of male plants can vary from breeder to breeder, as well as the conditions in the grow room.